-Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.6.49 Agreement as to payment of rates and service charges Function: 1.
+Head of power to Delegate: Power that enables a delegation to be made Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Duty Local Government Act 1995: Delegated: s.6.49 Agreement as to payment of rates and service charges Function: 1.
 Authority to make an agreement with a person for the payment of This is a precis only. rates or service charges [s.6.49].
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Council Conditions on Subject to Council Policy No. 1.2.12 - Rates and Service Charges. this Delegation: Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees